cozajeden/async-atomic-django/README.md

 ### The solution is to run the async function in a thread with different database connection.
 To achieve this we need to use another thread with different context, which will result in a different database connection.
 It also rquire to close the connection after the thread is finished, to avoid the hanging connection.
-Here is our solution:
+Here is my solution:

 #### The context manager:
 ```python